10 Major Ports In China

 The companies that operate these terminals are Modern Terminals Ltd. (MTL), Asia Container Terminals (ACT), COSCO Information and Technology HK, Hong Kong International Terminals (HIT), and DP World (DPW).
 The nine terminals provide 18 berths for incoming vessels, and work is underway for a 10th terminal.

 The Hong Kong Port is also famous for mid-stream operations, where vessels do not have to approach the port during peak or hazardous conditions.
 There are regular ferry services to Macau and other ports in mainland China.
-The port serves over 15 million passengers from these services.
+The port serves over 15 million passengers using these services.
 There is also a government dockyard and fleet comprising various national services.
 There are docks and slipways for manufacturing vessels of different sizes and classes.

 Shandong Province